xaviershay/vitamin-vcv-modules/README.md

 ## Vitamin B (Effect Bypass)

-An 8-channel effect bypass.
+Channel effect bypass.
 When channel is enabled, connects input to send and return to output.
 When disabled, connects input directly to output and zeroes send.

+Features two mono lines, two stereo lines, and a single mono-to-stereo line.
+The mono-to-stereo line performs a constant power center pan to the outputs when bypassing, to maintain constant apparent volume.

 ![Vitamin B Screenshot](https://raw.githubusercontent.com/xaviershay/vcv-modules/master/images/vitamin-b.png)